-The best way to prepare for boondocking is by camping in your RV or vehicle some place where you feel safe, and find out where you need to improve.
-The best way to do this is to park overnight at a rest area in a state that allows overnight parking.
+The best way to prepare for boondocking is to just go do it.
+Start by camping in your RV or vehicle some place where you feel safe, spend a few days, and find out where you need to improve.
+One of the popular places to do this is at a highway rest area, in a state that allows overnight parking.
 You can also go an RV park and unplug from their water, electrical, and sewer and try a full day off-grid.

 How Do You Prepare for Boondocking?

 Most veteran boondockers started out by just doing it first, and then figured how where they needed to improve.
 That’s how we did it.

 Otherwise, there are so many variables that you cannot possibly prepare yourself 100 percent before embarking on your first night of boondocking.
 A lot depends on the pros and cons of your RV, van, or car, that you’ll have to evaluate things for yourself.

 We do, however, have plenty of suggestions to keep you thinking…